crate/tsperf/tsdg/README.md

 For an explanation on how to set the environment variables see [Environment variables](#data-generator-configuration).
 For example use cases see [Example use cases](#example-use-cases)

+### Usage

++ Look at the default configuration of the Data Generator by executing `tsdg -h` in a terminal.
++ Run the Data Generator with the desired configuration values by executing `tsdg` in a terminal.

+To look at example configurations navigate to the [example folder](examples).
+Each environment variable can be overwritten by using the corresponding command line argument.

 ### Supported Databases